Understanding the facts can help you to help someone struggling to cope.

 Myth: You have to be mentally ill to think about suicide.

-Fact: Most people have thought of suicide from time to time and not all people who die by suicide have mental health problems at the time of death.
+Fact: 1 in 5 people have thought about suicide at some time in their life and not all people who die by suicide have mental health problems at the time of death.
 However, many people who kill themselves do suffer with their mental health, typically to a serious degree.
 Sometimes it’s known about before the person’s death and sometimes not.

 Myth: People who are suicidal want to die.